foundry-rs/book/src/reference/anvil/README.md

 The `anvil_*` namespace is an alias for `hardhat`.
 For more info, refer to the [Hardhat documentation](https://hardhat.org/hardhat-network/reference#hardhat-network-methods).

 `anvil_impersonateAccount`
 Send transactions impersonating an externally owned account or contract.
-While impersonating a contract, the contract functions can not be called. `anvil_stopImpersonatingAccount` must be used if the contract's functions are to be called again.
-See also [EIP-3607](https://eips.ethereum.org/EIPS/eip-3607).

 `anvil_stopImpersonatingAccount`
 Stops impersonating an account or contract if previously set with `anvil_impersonateAccount`